Terms and Conditions

 If the pages of a factum on appeal or a memorandum of argument on an application for leave to appeal are not accessible to you, please contact the Registry either by telephone at 1-844-365-9662, or by email at email@example.com for assistance.

-To ensure that you fully enjoy your Supreme Court of Canada online experience, it is recommended that your computer meet or exceed the system requirements.
-See also our frequently asked questions for more technical information.
+To ensure that you get the most out of your Supreme Court of Canada online experience, we recommended that you use an up-to-date browser.
+Please see our frequently asked questions for more complete technical information.

 If you are unable to view or hear webcasts for reasons related to accessibility, you may obtain transcripts of proceedings by contacting the Registry for assistance either by telephone at 1-844-365-9662, or by email at firstname.lastname@example.org.